GoogleCloudPlatform/cloudml-samples/boston/README.md

 <h1>Overview</h1>
-This code implements a Regression model using the Google Cloud platform.
+This code implements a Regression model using the Google Cloud Platform.
 It includes code to process data, train a TensorFlow model and assess model performance.
 This guide trains a neural network model to predict house prices based on different features.

 #